☝️Small business or a startup? See if you qualify for our special offer.

 id+"id"The field is an id.
 The field of this type can be used for editing data.
 It’s not shown in the Field List.

-Display non-English characters correctly
+Display non-Latin characters correctly

-If your data contains non-Latin characters, ensure you have set UTF-8 encoding for your data and page so the data is displayed correctly in the component.
+If your data contains non-Latin characters, ensure you have set UTF-8 encoding for your data and page.
+This is required to display the data correctly in the component.

 Troubleshooting